 Students have access to library holdings and computer labs.
 The Gira Center (formerly known as CCIT) Computer Labs (Rooms 122, 127A, 127B, 133, 134) are open Sunday 3 PM-10 PM, Monday through Thursday 8 AM-10 PM, Friday 8 AM-5PM, and Saturday 1 PM-5 PM.
+Lab 133 is open 24 hours and 7 days a week.
 There is also a computer lab available in the Lane University Center and in the Ort Library.
 You may need your FSU student ID to access some of these labs.
 Interlibrary loan photocopying guidelines can be found in Appendix B. Student accounts for e-mail and internet computer access can be obtained by contacting Academic Computing in Pullen Hall 102 or at 301-687-7090.
 Also, the psychology department contains specially designed counseling practice rooms with observation facilities, including audio and videotaping.